increase conversions on your website

 Optimise CTA Size for Visibility

-A CTA button that’s too small gets ignored.
-A button that’s too large can look unprofessional and disrupt readability.
-Finding the right balance is key to maximising conversions.
+A CTA button that is too small gets ignored.
+One that is too large can look clumsy and disrupt readability.
+Finding the right balance is key.

-Your CTA should be large enough to stand out but not overpower other page elements.
-On mobile, it should be big enough to tap easily without zooming in.
-A well-sized CTA ensures users don’t miss their opportunity to engage, whether they’re on desktop or mobile.
+Your CTA should be large enough to stand out but not overpower the rest of the page.
+On mobile, it should be big enough to tap easily without zooming.
+A well-sized CTA makes sure users do not miss their chance to engage, on desktop or mobile.

 39